libremfg/rhize-docs/content/reference/service-config/audit-configuration.md

 weight: 900
 menu:
   main:
-    parent: reference
+    parent: reference-service-config
-    identifier:
 ---

-Audit offers a secure and unchangeable record of all activities taking place within the Rhize system.
-When changing configuration options, see here for details:
+Audit offers a secure and unchangeable record of all activities that happen within the Rhize system.

 ## `logging`